 Exceptions to the refund policy will be considered only if, in the judgment of the institution, an extreme hardship exists, such as by illness, hospitalization or military transfer.
-A student must submit an appeal for an exception to the refund policy in the form of written documentation to the dean of student services at SCC, SFCC or the off-campus centers, vice president of student services before a refund may be considered.
+A student must submit an appeal for an exception to the refund policy in the form of written documentation to the registrar at SCC, SFCC or the off-campus centers, vice president of student services before a refund may be considered.